apieceofwork/BI_2021_Python/README.md

 2)  After you've activated your new virtual environment, you have to download my file "requirements.txt" to your computer.

 To do that, you have to copy my repository to your computer: `git clone https://github.com/apieceofwork/BI_2021_Python`.
-Go to the downloaded folder and initialize it by this command: `git init BI_2021_Python`

 As my file lies in a branch different from master you have to go to that specific branch to run "requirements.txt" as a result.